-If permitted by the university, the doctoral student should be listed as the Principal Investigator (PI).
-If this is not allowed by the academic institution, the student's dissertation committee chair (i.e., the person submitting the statement of support) should be listed as the PI, with the student listed as key personnel.
-An official with signing authority for the sponsoring academic institution should be listed as the authorized representative.
+If allowed by university policy, the doctoral student should be the project’s Principal Investigator (PI).
+If this is not permitted, the student's dissertation committee chair or faculty advisor should be listed as PI, with the student listed as co-Principal Investigator (co-PI), “Graduate Research Fellow,” or similar.

 The student must work with a representative from the university’s Office of Sponsored Programs (OSP), or equivalent office, to assemble an application package.

 The student is expected to author the program narrative and personal statement, as well as other necessary appendices, as specified in the solicitation.
 These documents should be provided to the OSP administrator early enough to ensure that the application can be submitted before the deadline.

 The university must provide verification of current full-time enrollment in a qualifying doctoral program.
 As the official applicant, the university must upload all required documents and submit the application package in Grants.gov.
 See the current solicitation for the list of required documents.
 Each file should be descriptively named according to what it contains (e.g., program narrative, appendices, budget).